kumohakasemk9/kumohakasemk9/README.md

 Program License:
 ====
 For non commercial use: https://creativecommons.org/licenses/by/4.0/
-For commercial use: libcloud403.so.10 takes 10% of your earning.
+For commercial use: kumo takes 10% of your earning.
 Please use kofi.com https://ko-fi.com/kumohakase